What to know about neurodevelopment for children born with a heart condition.

-Congenital heart disease is the most common birth defect, occurring in about one in every four babies born.
-Children with critical forms of congenital heart disease (CHD) — like those with single ventricle defects such as hypoplastic left heart syndrome — are often known as “heart warriors” owing to the huge obstacles they overcome in their young lives.
+Of these heart defects, one out of every four is considered critical.
+Children with critical forms of congenital heart disease — like those with single-ventricle defects, such as hypoplastic left heart syndrome — are often called “heart warriors” because of the huge obstacles they overcome in their young lives.

 “We never know how much a specific child is going to manifest in terms of neurodevelopment,” said Dr. Jamie Colombo, a cardiologist who’s the co-director of the Single Ventricle Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “There’s such a wide array of manifestations.
-In infants, hypotonia and gross motor delays are most common.
+In infants, hypotonia (low muscle tone) and gross motor delays are most common.
 In school-aged children, executive functioning difficulties — difficulty with sustained attention, planning/organizational skills and working memory — are commonly reported.”

-High-risk factors that can impact neurodevelopment
+Things that can affect neurodevelopment

 - Having open-heart surgery within the first year of life, and especially within the first 30 days of life